 A .gad file is an ASCII file which can be opened with a text editor such as NotePad++, or WordPad.
-The syntax is similar to that of GeoDict result files (.gdr):
+Since GeoDict 2023, the syntax is that of a python dictionary.
+In previous GeoDict versions, a different file syntax was used, and the old syntax can still be read and written by GeoDict 2023.